tahoe-lafs/magic-folder/docs/datamodel.rst

 (If instead there had been some time to synchronize between the changes, one or the other would be first and no problem would occur).

 At green point "4", the "desktop" participant has "resolved" the Conflict: they have chosen some way to do this (possibly taking one or the other version whole, or merging the changes somehow).
 No matter how this was accomplished (and again, we have no UI for this yet) the conflict resolution is represented on the Grid by producing a new Snapshot (at green dot "4") with **both** Snapshots as parents -- this communicates that the "desktop" Participant saw both and did something to decide that the new snapshot at "4" is the correct way to move forward.
+In cases with more Participants, there could be more conflicting Snapshots and thus more than two parents.

 We can also see in this diagram that participant "laptop" has **not yet updated** fully, as they are still pointing at "3".